Sella Ronda (also spelled Sellaronda) is a 44-km ski carousel that circuits the Sella Massif in the heart of the Dolomites in the Italian Alps.

 Like Selva, the village of Corvara in Alta Badia lies on the Sella Ronda ski circuit.
 Skiers can start both the orange route via Boe (lift #19) and the green route via Borest (lift #34).

-The Alta Badia village of Colfosco, located west of Corvara, also lies on the circuit.
-Check out Pension Mirandola (guesthouse), Declara B&B (bed and breakfast), Crëp Sella (3-star ski-to-door hotel), Mountain Hotel Mezdi (4-star hotel), Romantik Hotel Cappella (5-star ski-to-door hotel), and Hotel Kolfuschgerhof (4-star hotel).
+Also consider Pension Mirandola (guesthouse), Declara B&B (bed and breakfast), Mountain Hotel Mezdi (4-star hotel), Romantik Hotel Cappella (5-star ski-in ski-out hotel), and Hotel Kolfuschgerhof (4-star hotel with ski shuttle), Nature Hotel Delta (3-star hotel with ski shuttel)

 Related | Best Hotels in Alta Badia